PrimeTimeTran/next-blog/notes/journal/xx0-inspiration-quotes.md

 > “Don’t let yesterday take up too much of today.” — Will Rogers

 > “Quality is not an act, it is a habit.” — Aristotle

----

-If you want, I can turn this into a **printable PDF**, or compress it into a **1-page high-signal version** for quick daily review.